particle-iot/docs/src/content/reference/device-os/wifi-setup-options.md

 ### Provisioning firmware

 Make sure the version of Device OS on your device matches the version you have targeted when compiling provisioning firmware.
 If Device OS needs an upgrade, and your device does not yet have Wi-Fi credentials, it cannot go online to upgrade Device OS OTA.
 In this case, the device will go into blinking dark blue (listening mode), and your provisioning firmware will not run, so you won't be able to configure credentials in BLE provisioning mode.
 In production, we recommend flashing Device OS, bootloader, and your product firmware at the same time over USB or SWD/JTAG to prevent this scenario.

+- Device OS 5.3.1 or later is recommended on the P2 and Photon 2
+- Device OS 3.3.0 or later is required on the Argon

 #### Standard mobile secret firmware